LukeSupan/game-review/README.md

     - MONGO_URI=mongodb://localhost:27017/
     - DB_NAME=HoleDB

+For the PORT, do whatever PORT you used with VITE_BACKEND_URL (technically, VITE is doing what you do here, but regardless).

 For JWT_SECRET, put whatever (as in anything you want that works); it doesn't matter, I just used the word whatever.
 You can generate one if you'd like.
 I had one for a bit, then lost it and did this.

+For MONGO_URI, that is probably what you need to put.
+Check connection info on your connection and use that though.
+You set it.

 For DB_NAME, make it whatever the name of the DB you end up using.
 I used HoleDB

-For the PORT, do whatever PORT you used with VITE_BACKEND_URL (technically, VITE is doing what you do here, but regardless).

 7. Open MongoDB Compass, create a Connection, in it create a database, name it whatever (HoleDB if following exactly).
 8. Create a collection named posts and a collection named users